 Light of the Spirit Monastery

 The monastery’s basic approach is one of emphasis on the interior spiritual reality of “Christ in you the hope of glory” (Colossians 1:27) as revealed by the illumined mystics of East and West.
-Major emphasis is placed on the spiritual wisdom of India as the basis of Christ’s original teachings (see The Christ of India).

 The monastery exists solely for the spiritual practice of its members.
 Therefore it has no outside activities or programs within the monastery for non-residents.